Libberator/AdventOfCode/README.md

 ### Custom Test Values
-Some puzzles have test cases that require a different parameter for your solver to use (e.g. specific grid size or number of iterations), and it can't always be inferred from the Input data.
+Some puzzles have test cases that require a different parameter for your solver to use (e.g. specific grid size or number of iterations), and it can't always be inferred from the input data.
 I've included a special Attribute that will override any value when the Test Runner is running.
-It's called `[TestValue]`.
-Here's how to use it:
+It's called `TestValueAttribute` and here's how to use it:
 ```csharp
 public class Solution : ISolver
 {